SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 Database: Object Structure
 --------------------------

-The :ref:`Database  folder structure <folderStruct>` is mapped to python objects in SModelS.
+The :ref:`Database  folder structure <folderStruct>` is mapped to Python objects in SModelS.
 The mapping is almost one-to-one, except for a few exceptions.
 Below we show the overall object structure  as well as the folders/files the objects